matthausen/lightning-network-go/README.md

 ## How to run

-Run lnd fior the first time and create a wallet:
+Run lnd for the first time and create a wallet:

 - `lnd`
 - `lncli create`

-To run and stop bitcoind:
+To run and bitcoind:

 - `bitcoind`
-- `bitcoin-cli stop`

 Run lnd for a second time and unlock the previously created wallet with your password:

 - `lnd`
 - `lncli unlock`

+## How to stop

+Stop bitcoind

+- `bitcoin-cli stop`

-To stop lncli:
+Stop lncli:

 - `lncli stop`